vaibhavantil2/core/tutorials/guides/02_core/01_javascript/javascript.md

 When a user clicks on a client, the **Stocks** app should show only the stocks owned by this client.
 You can achieve this by registering an Interop method in the **Stocks** app which, when invoked, will receive the portfolio of the selected client and re-render the stocks table.
 Also, the **Stocks** app will create an Interop stream to which it will push the new stock prices.
 Subscribers to the stream will get notified when new prices have been generated.

 Go to `index.js` file of the **Stocks** app and find the `TODO: Chapter 3.1` comment.
 Register a method called `SelectClient` in the `start()` function, below the invocation of the `toggleGlueAvailable()` function.
 This method will expect as an argument an object with a property `client`, which is also an object with a `portfolio` property.
 Next, filter all stocks and pass only the ones present in the portfolio of the client to the `setupStocks()` function.
-Then, create a stream called `LivePrices` and assign it to the global `window` object for easy access:
+Then, create a stream called `"LivePrices"` and assign it to the global `window` object for easy access:

 ```javascript
 // In `start()`.